artfuldev/KenTacToe/ReadMe.md

 #KenTacToe
 * Author(s): Kenshin Himura *(Sudarsan Balaji)*
 * License: *GNU GPL v3 and CC-BY-NC-SA Licenses* (see gpl.txt and ccbyncsa.txt)
-* Application Version: 1.9.1
+* Application Version: 2.0
-* ReadMe Version: 1.4
+* ReadMe Version: 1.5

 ##Description
-A basic Tic Tac Toe (TTT) game engine with a vision to be able to present an AI capable of playing Tic Tac Toe with humans on boards upto 255x255 boxes.
+A basic Tic Tac Toe (TTT) game engine able to present an AI capable of playing Tic Tac Toe with humans on boards upto 11x11 boxes.
-Only basic framework has been built.
+The entire game engine has been completed.
 Game has grid and players and is made up of moves and searches.
-Game has minimax search with alpha-beta pruning.
-Still a bit buggy though.
+Game has minimax search with alpha-beta pruning and an evaluation function which has the capability to work in any grid size.
+*See **Misc** section of Updates for further information.*

 ##Updates

-###Version 1.9.1
+###Version 2.0
 * Removed debug Messages.
 * Added exported Executable-JAR file.
+* All aims of project achieved.
+Hopefully no more TODO's until requests from others. :)

-####Version 1.9
+###Version 1.9
 * Various optimizations.
 * Restructured various functions and their definitions.
 * Minor stability updates.